9th Artificial Intelligence in Chemistry Symposium

 Scientific Organising Committee

-Chris Swain, Cambridge MedChem Consulting (Co-chair)
+Chris Swain, Cambridge MedChem Consulting (Co-Chair)

-Nessa Carson, AstraZeneca (Co-chair)
+Nessa Carson, AstraZeneca (Co-Chair)

 Pradip Songara, Rothamsted Research (Treasurer)

-Nathan Brown, Healx
+Nathan Brown, Optibrium

 Samantha Hughes, AstraZeneca